Mission-KI/LP-MDS-Ontology-Mapper/src/jobapi/README.md

 # Job API

-The **Dataspace Job API** is the entrypoint for the **EDC Connector** into the **EDPS System**.
+The **Dataspace Job API** is the entrypoint for the **EDC Connector** and **other services** into the **EDP Service**.
 It allows uploading data, starting the analysis job that is executed by the **EDPS Analysis Backend** and finally downloading the processing results.
 In this document we show the components involved and the steps to go through for an API user.

+For information on how to start the Job REST API refer to [the scripts](./../../scripts/README.md#run-docker-containers).

 ## Components